XHYN-PH/XHYN-V/README.md

 ## Will it work on my phone?

-**Reported lowest configuration working so far:** Snapdragon 6 Gen 1 / Adreno 710, 8GB RAM.
+**Reported lowest configuration working so far:** Snapdragon 685 / Adreno 610, 8GB RAM.

 The APK requires Android 11 or newer and ARM64, but gameplay also needs a compatible Vulkan GPU/driver and matching game data.
 Other devices are not yet confirmed.
 The APK is about 200 MiB; game data and installed files need additional storage.